Germany and India - Celebrating 60 Years of Diplomatic Relations

 First Indo-German intergovernmental consultations

 Enlarge image German Chancellor Merkel and her accompanying delegation held wide-ranging talks with Prime Minister Manmohan Singh and his cabinet colleagues. (© bpa, Steffen Kugler) The sustained level of cooperation and partnership was further strengthened with the visit of Federal Chancellor Angela Merkel in May 2011, preceded by joint bilateral consultations in New Delhi between foreign minister Westerwelle and his Indian counterpart S. M. Krishna.
 At the invitation of the Indian government, the two countries held their first intergovernmental consultations in New Delhi on 31 May, 2011.
 These consultations set a new standard in the implementation of our strategic partnership, as India is one amongst only three non-European countries with which Germany has had this nature of comprehensive consultations.
-The next round of intergovernmental consultations is scheduled to take place in Berlin in April 2013.

 During the intergovernmental consultations, there was an opportunity to discuss the entire agenda of our bilateral relationship and identify vistas for closer cooperation in the future.
 The talks included the full range of bilateral relations, from security and defence policy, trade, vocational training, education & research to infrastructure and sustainable energy and environment technologies.
 Referring to the wide range of issues addressed, Chancellor Merkel underlined, “Through this special commitment to cooperation across a broad political spectrum, we have laid the foundation for jointly addressing the global challenges of our times.”